w3c/scribejs/README.md

 ts-node src/main.ts
 ```

-which will compile the Typescript source into Javascript on the fly and run the results.
+which will compile the TypeScript source into Javascript on the fly and run the results.
 (You will have to install `ts-node` separately, though.)

-Optionally, you can install it globally with:
+You can install it globally with:

 ```bash
 sudo npm i -g .